jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

 - **Search & Filter**: Find players by name, position, or team
 - **Position Filters**: View QB, RB, WR, TE, or all positions
 - **Trend Filters**: See rising, falling, or stable values
-- **Key Differences Toggle**: Show only players with significant KTC vs FDP differences
+- **Key Differences Toggle**: Show only players with significant Base vs FDP differences

 ### Side-by-Side Comparison
-- **KTC Value**: Industry-standard baseline value
+- **Base Value**: Industry-standard baseline value
 - **FDP Value**: Our adjusted value with custom factors
 - **Difference Indicator**: Clear visualization of value gaps
 - **Trend Arrows**: See which direction player value is moving